Pebble bed modular reactor

 The Pebble Bed Modular Reactor (PBMR) is a particular design of pebble bed reactor developed by South African company PBMR (Pty) Ltd from 1994 until 2009.
 PBMR facilities include gas turbine and heat transfer labs at the Potchefstroom Campus of North-West University, and at Pelindaba, a high pressure and temperature helium test rig, as well as a prototype fuel fabrication plant.
-A planned test reactor at Koeberg was not built.
+A planned test reactor at Koeberg Nuclear Power Station was not built.

-Reactor Design
+Reactor design

 The PBMR is characterised by inherent safety features, which mean that no human error or equipment failure can cause an accident that would harm the public.

 Heat from the PBMR can be used for a variety of industrial process applications, including process steam for cogeneration applications, in-situ oil sands recovery, ethanol applications, refinery and petrochemical applications.
 The high temperature heat can also be used to reform methane to produce syngas (where the syngas can be used as feedstock to produce hydrogen, ammonia and methanol); and to produce hydrogen and oxygen by decomposing water thermochemically.

 The PBMR is modular in that only small to mid-sized units will be designed.
 Larger power stations will be built by combining many of these modules.
 As of 2008, 400MWt was emerging as an optimum module size, considerably larger than the original concept size.

 The PBMR is fuelled and moderated by graphite fuel spheres each containing TRISO coated low enriched uranium oxide fuel particles.
 There are 15000 fuel particles per fuel sphere the size of a billiard ball.
 "Each fuel pebble contains 9 g of uranium, and this holds enough generation capacity to sustain a family of four, for a year.
 Five tons of coal and up to 23 000 m3 of water will be required to generate one pebble's energy".

 The concept is based on the AVR reactor and THTR in Germany, but modified to drive a Brayton closed-cycle gas turbine.
 The core design is annular with a centre column as a neutron reflector.

-PBMR (Pty) Ltd – History
+PBMR (Pty) Ltd – history

 Since its establishment in 1994, Pebble Bed Modular Reactor (Pty) Ltd grew into one of the largest nuclear reactor design teams in the world.
 In addition to the core team of some 700 people at the PBMR head-office in Centurion near Pretoria, more than 600 people at universities, private companies and research institutes were involved with the project.

 In 2006, the US Department of Energy awarded the PBMR consortium the primary contract for the first phase of its New Generation Nuclear Plant (NGNP) project.
 The scope for the first phase of this contract, which has now been completed, was for the pre-conceptual engineering of a nuclear co-generation plant for the production of electricity and hydrogen.
 Requests for proposals for the second phase of the NGNP project will soon be issued, to which the PBMR consortium will be responding within the next few months of 2009.